 Weight: 383g (body only, including battery and memory card)

-One of the key new features for the Olympus OM-D E-M10 Mark IV is the welcome addition of a 20MP Live MOS sensor, which is a boost from the previous generation’s 16MP sensor.
-This brings the E-M10 series in line with the latest versions of the E-M5 and E-M1 series, which are both also using 20MP sensors.
+One of the key new features for the Olympus OM-D E-M10 Mark IV is its 20MP Live MOS sensor, which is a boost from the previous generation’s 16MP sensor.
+This brings the E-M10 series in line with the latest OM System cameras, which share the same 20MP resolution (though the newer OM-1 and OM-1 Mark II have a faster and more advanced stacked sensor design).

 The Olympus OM-D E-M10 Mark IV also has a variety of shooting modes, including AUTO, SCN (Scene), AP (Advanced Photo) and Art Filter.
 The AP mode brings challenging shooting techniques to a beginner’s level, such as panoramas, HDR and more.
 Meanwhile, the Art Filter mode includes a variety of filters that, while not particularly useful for more serious shooting situations, are great fun for families and friends to play around with.